 This tutorial will learn a simple and easy trick to reset Windows 10 start menu to default.
 The best part of this method is that you don’t have to do any system reset.
-Thus, you will be able to get back the old and default style of the Windows 10 start menu without any headaches or significant hassles.
+Thus, you will be able to get back to the old and default style of the Windows 10 start menu without any headaches or significant hassles.

 As you know, Windows 10 start menu allows users to access their favorite programs and apps quickly.
-Plus, moving tiles shows additional information without accessing apps, such as current temperature in whether apps, task reset information in games tiles, etc.
+Plus, moving tiles shows additional information without accessing apps, such as the current temperature in whether apps, task reset information in games tiles, etc.

 How to reset Windows 10 Start Menu to default

 All these intelligent and essential features of the Windows 10 start menu make it one of Windows’s most essential and frequently used features.
 If the start menu doesn’t work as intended, it causes a lot of inconvenience to users.
 If your system’s start menu is also not working correctly, you should try to reset it.